zigfrida/chp-portal/README.md

   > it sucks when you reset your password (on user create)
     just doesn't feel well
 #### throw it up on the server
   > this is gonna suck so it has been delayed, but it's pretty important
+#### logout a user after a certain amount of time
+  >